Timo614/timo614.github.io/docs/_posts/2024-05-09-esphome-adafruit-funhouse.md

 > std offset dst [offset],start[/time],end[/time]
 > The initial std and offset specify the standard time zone, as described above.
 The dst string and offset are the abbreviation and offset for the corresponding Daylight Saving Time zone; if the offset is omitted, it defaults to one hour ahead of standard time.
 >
 > The remainder of the specification describes when Daylight Saving Time is in effect.
 The start field is when Daylight Saving Time goes into effect and the end field is when the change is made back to standard time.
-The following formats are recognized for these fields:

 ```yaml
 i2c: